-The domestic longline fishery in which small numbers of SBT is caught as bycatch is more northern in its distribution.
+The substantial domestic longline fishery in which SBT is caught in small numbers as a bycatch is more northern in its distribution.
 This fishery operates outside of the SBT season.

-The distribution of SBT catches is similar to that of target effort, though prior to 2005 proportionally more catch (compared to effort) was taken in the west coast South Island fishery compared to the east coast North Island fishery.
+The distribution of SBT catches is similar to that of target effort, though prior to 2005 proportionally more catch (compared to effort) was taken in the WCSI fishery compared to the ECNI fishery.